-At the time of writing a ticket from Moscow to Murmansk costs less than 6.000 Rubles (85 Euros, 100 USD) in platzkart or third class (which I think is the best way to travel in Russian trains to meet fellow travellers) to a little more than twice as much for a first class compartment for only two people, if you want quite, privacy and a bit of luxury.
-The train also offers a restaurant car (open to everyone regardless of which class you are travelling in) that serves hot and cold food, alcoholic and non alcoholic beverages.
+At the time of writing a ticket from Moscow to Murmansk costs less than 6.000 Rubles (85 Euros, 100 USD) in platzkart or third class (which I think is the best way to travel in Russian trains to meet fellow travelers) to a little more than twice as much for a first class compartment for only two people, if you want quite, privacy and a bit of luxury.
+The train also offers a restaurant car (open to everyone regardless of which class you are traveling in) that serves hot and cold food, alcoholic and non alcoholic beverages.

-Travel tip!
 In spite of being Third Class the platzkart is a great way to travel on Russian trains and not just because it is the cheapest.
 Unless you are in a group of precisely four people, the second class (called “coupé”) may be less than ideal.
 In second class there are four passenger in each compartment and you might get stuck with a fellow traveller you don’t get along with.
 The same principle holds true even for first class, if you are traveling alone or in a group of three or five people.
 In third class the train car is not divided into closed compartments, there is no wall between compartment and corridor, only four bunks along the long sides of the compartment, and two more mounted on the corridor wall, with the lower bunk folding in the daytime to become two seats.
 When you book your ticket you can choose whether you want an upper or lower bunk and if you are travelling as a couple (or a couple of friends) you can book the upper and lower bunk on the corridor wall, so you get a private table just for the two of you.
 A train attendant travels in each car and the ambient is generally therefore very safe and well-behaved.
 For the night you get a mattress, a pillow, a warm blanket (which you will almost never need as it is very warm inside the train, especially during winter!) and fresh industrially washed and pressed bed linen, pillow cover and a small towel packed in a seal plastic bag.

 Would you like to discover Russia by train, plain, boat, bus, car or even off-road?
 Do get in touch and we’ll be delighted to organize an unforgettable trip for you, to be your English speaking guides with exclusive insider knowledge of the largest country on Earth.